Abhishekpatil1168/SECOND-YEAR-LAB-ASSIGMNMENT/README.md

 # SECOND-YEAR-LAB-ASSIGMNMENT
-Here are all academic lab assignments of ADS,CG,MP,OOP,DS
+Here are all academic lab assignments of ADS,CG,MP,OOP,DS ,of SAVITRIBAI PHULE PUNE UNIVERSITY(SPPU).